 A specially cultivated, later ripening apple with a red blush over yellow.
 Characteristics: Deep flavor, moderate sweetness, combination of sweet and tart, crunchy.
 Good For: Eating fresh or adding to salads.

-Lovely NY-grown apple with a blend of greens and reds.
+Lovely New York-grown apple with a blend of greens and reds.
 Characteristics: Tender and a little tart, with a floral and somewhat spicy flavor.
 Good For: Eating fresh, pies, baking, applesauce, salads.

 Presumably named for the Empire State, since most of them are grown there.
-Characteristics: Medium-to-large, rather firm; a nice cross between a Red Delicious and a McIntosh.
+Characteristics: Medium-large, rather firm; a nice cross between a Red Delicious and a McIntosh.
 Good For: Excellent eating apple, applesauce.

 A thin-skinned relative of the Golden Delicious, but light red in color.
 Characteristics: Crisp and sweet, very watery; will go bad if not refrigerated.
 Good For: A great all-purpose apple.